RAK4260 WisDuo Breakout Board Quick Start Guide

 Refer to the RAKDAP1 Flash and Debug Tool.

-Connecting to TTN
+Connect to TTN

-Connect your USB to the UART adapter to the pin header on the RAK4260 via a set of four (4) DuPont lines.
+Connect the USB to the UART adapter to the pin header on the RAK4260 via a set of four (4) DuPont lines.
 Refer to the Interfacing with RAK4260 Breakout Board section for more details.

 Regional Band and Join Network Setup